ibm-cloud-docs/hs-crypto/overview.md

   {{site.data.keyword.hscrypto}} provides a single-tenant key management service that allows you to create, import, rotate, and manage keys with standardized APIs.
 After the encryption keys are deleted, you can be assured that your data is no longer retrievable.

-* **Encryption for IBM Cloud services**
+* **Encryption for {{site.data.keyword.cloud_notm}} data and workload services**

-  By integrating with other {{site.data.keyword.cloud_notm}} services, {{site.data.keyword.hscrypto}} offers the capability of bringing your own encryption to the cloud.
+  By [integrating with other {{site.data.keyword.cloud_notm}} services](/docs/hs-crypto?topic=hs-crypto-integrate-services), {{site.data.keyword.hscrypto}} offers the capability of bringing your own encryption to the cloud.
 The service provides double-layer protection for your cloud data by wrapping the encryption keys that are associated with your cloud services.

-* **Access management and auditing**

-  {{site.data.keyword.hscrypto}} integrates with {{site.data.keyword.iamshort}} (IAM) to enable your granular control over user access to service resources.
-You can also monitor activities of Hyper Protect Crypto Services by using {{site.data.keyword.at_full_notm}}.

-### Cloud HSMs
+### Cloud hardmare security module
 {: #cloud-hsm}

 * **Customer-controlled HSM**